iotaledger/hornet/documentation/docs/post_installation/post_installation.md

 `restAPI.publicRoutes` defines which routes can be called without JWT authorization. `restAPI.protectedRoutes` defines which routes require JWT authorization.
 All other routes will not be exposed.

 If you are concerned with resource consumption, consider turning off `restAPI.pow.enabled`.
-This way, the clients must perform proof of work locally before submitting a message for broadcast.
-If you would like to offer proof of work to clients, consider increasing the `restAPI.pow.workerCount` to provide a faster message submission experience.
+This way, the clients must perform proof of work locally before submitting a block for broadcast.
+If you would like to offer proof of work to clients, consider increasing the `restAPI.pow.workerCount` to provide a faster block submission experience.

 We recommend that you provide your HTTP REST API behind a reverse proxy, such as [HAProxy](http://www.haproxy.org/), [Traefik](https://traefik.io/), [Nginx](https://www.nginx.com/), or [Apache](https://www.apache.org/) configured with TLS.